 - 1. Use ink. - 2.
 Never erase a mistake.
-If you make a mistake, write "VOID" on the spoiled check and start a new one.
+If you make a mistake, write "VOID" on the spoiled check and start anew one.
 Keep the voided check, don't destroy it. - 3.
 Make sure to put the date on the check when you write it. - 4.
 Start writing the name of the person or business to whom the check is payable as close to the "Pay to the order of" as possible.
 Checks should never be made payable to "cash."
 (Avoid writing checks for less than \$1, but if you must, start the "Dollars" line by writing the word "Only" and then the amount.
 See Figure 6 for a sample of a check written for less than \$1.) - 5.
 The amount of the check should be written twice numerically and spelled out.
-Write the numbers close to the "\$" sign.
+Write thenumbers close to the "\$" sign.
 Write the words starting at the extreme left side.
-Begin writing the amount at the extreme left of the amount line.
+Begin writingthe amount at the extreme left of the amount line.
 Be sure the written amount agrees with the numeric amount.
 Leave as little space as possible between the figures and words when filling in the amount lines.
 Do not leave a space between dollars and cents.
-Correct 15^{38/100} Incorrect 15^{38/100}.
+Correct 1538/100 Incorrect1538/100.
 This helps prevents someone else from changing a \$1 check, for example, into a \$100 or \$1000 check.
 Figure 7 is a sample of a check written to Hometown Groceries for \$15.38 to pay for food for the 4-H Green Clovers Club's family fun night. - 6.
-Sign the check with your authorized signature, which is the way you signed the signature card at the bank when you became treasurer.
-The second signer on the check, should sign below your signature.
-Two signatures should always be required on each check.

-- 7. It is a poor business practice to sign an incomplete or blank check.
-Do not sign checks in advance for the sake of convenience.
-If a signed check is lost, someone could use it for an unauthorized payment. - 8.
+Sign the check with your authorized signature, which is the way you signed the signaturecard at the bank when you became treasurer.
+The second signer on the check, should signbelow your signature.
+Two signatures should always be required on each check. - 7.
+It is a poor business practice to sign an incomplete or blank check.
+Do not sign checks inadvance for the sake of convenience.
+If a signed check is lost, someone could use it for anunauthorized payment. - 8.
 Use the memo line as a short description of the purpose of the check. - 9.
 If a check written on the group's account is lost, notify the customer service department of the bank at once.

-4-H Green Clovers Club 4440
+4-H Green Clovers Club 4440 Date November 10, 2017

-DateNovember 10.
-2017

-Pay to the Hometown Groceries \$ 0.55
+Pay to the order Hometown Groceries \$ 0.55

 Only 55/100 Dollars

-Hometown Bank Cindy Sharp
+Hometown Bank Cindy Sharp George Gonzales

-Memosafety pins George Gouzales
+Memo safety pins